 Paralegal and Related Occupations

-Legal assistants and paralegals prepare legal documents, maintain records and files and conduct research to assist lawyers or other professionals.
-Notaries public administer oaths, take affidavits, sign legal documents and perform other activities according to the limitations of their appointment.
+Paralegals prepare legal documents and conduct research to assist lawyers or other professionals.
+Independent paralegals provide legal services to the public as allowed by government legislation, or provide paralegal services on contract to law firms or other establishments.
+Notaries public administer oaths, take affidavits, sign legal documents and perform other activities according to the scope of their practice.
 Trademark agents advise clients on intellectual property matters.
-Independent paralegals provide legal services to the public as allowed by law, or provide paralegal services on contract to law firms or other establishments.
-Legal assistants and paralegals are employed by law firms, by record search companies and in legal departments throughout the public and private sectors.
+Paralegals are employed by law firms, by record search companies and in legal departments throughout the public and private sectors.
 Independent paralegals are usually self-employed.
+Notaries public are employed by government and in the public and private sectors or they may be self-employed.
 Trademark agents are employed by law firms and legal departments throughout the public and private sectors, trademark development and search firms or they may be self-employed.
-Notaries public are employed by government and in the public and private sectors or they may be self-employed.

 Main duties :